williamlamjy/mTracker/docs/UserGuide.md

 Hello!
 I am mTracker, your personal assistant bot that helps you keep track of the markets.
-What should I do for you now? ☺
+What should I do for you now?
 ________________________________________________________________________________
 ```

 ## Usage
 ### *Notes on command format*
 > * Words in `UPPER_CASE` represent the parameters to be supplied by user.
-These are the list of parameters
+This is the list of parameters
->that would be referred to throughout this user guide.
+>that would often be referred to throughout this user guide.
->    * `NAME` represents the name of an instrument.
->    * `TYPE` represents the type of an instrument. mTracker currently
+>    * `TYPE` represents the type of the instrument. mTracker currently
        supports 4 different types of instruments: `stock`, `etf`, `crypto` and `forex`.
->    * `PRICE` represents a price value of the instrument, and it must
->      be a positive integer or decimal.
->    * `DATE` represents the date specified by the user in `YYYY MM DD` format.
->    * `SENTIMENT` represents the general opinion towards an instrument.
-It can only take 3 different values:
->`positive`, `neutral` or `negative`.
 >    * `REMARKS` represents the remarks specified by the user.
 >    * `INDEX` represents position index at which the instrument appears in the displayed list.
->      * For example, the first instrument in the list would have at position index of 1 while
+>      * For example, the first instrument in the list would have a position index of 1 while
 >      the 3rd instrument in the list would have a
 >position index of 3.
->    * `SEARCH_STRING` represents the phrase or word user would like to search for in the watchlist with `find` command.
+>    * `SEARCH_STRING` represents the phrase or word user would like to search for in the watchlist with the `find` command.
->* Extraneous parameters for commands `list` and `bye` would be ignored.
+>* Extraneous parameters for commands `list` `delete`, `find`, `view` and `bye` would be ignored.
 >    * For example, the command `bye 123`
 >      would be interpreted as `bye`.
+>    * Similarly, the command `find hello world` would be interpreted as `find hello`, so
+> only instruments in the watchlist containing `hello` will be displayed back.
+>    * The command `view 2 5` will be interpreted as `view 2`, so financial details of the second item in the watchlist
+> will be printed out.

 ### Adding a new instrument: `add`
 Adds a new instrument to the watchlist of instruments.